 In its collaboration with SENAI, MIT’s IPC builds on two decades of research on national and regional systems of innovation around the world.
 In this program of research we have collaborated with governments and private organizations responsible for promoting innovation in a wide range of countries, including Taiwan, China, Finland, the United Kingdom, Norway and Japan.
 An important goal of this work has been to understand the sources of variation in national and local systems of innovation, and in particular, to seek practical insights into how the role of research and educational institutions can be enhanced in these different contexts.

-The IPC holds a spring and fall seminar series on the topic of innovation in Brazil.
+The IPC holds a spring and fall seminar series on the topic of innovation (one semester focused on Brazil).
 For more information about the seminar series or the project in general, please contact email@example.com.

 • Glauco Arbix, Professor of Sociology, USP, Former President, FINEP